 - 1. Invest in female leadership and ensure that women's stories and contributions are recognized and preserved. - 2.
 African women must continue to have space and resources to tell their stories.
 We need to remember and not erase women's contribution to Africa's economy.
 Understanding the contributions of women in the past is essential for avoiding the pitfalls of modeling political and economic systems solely on male-dominated frameworks. - 3.
 Increasing women's representation in political and economic decision-making, particularly in negotiations on debt and development policies.
 Recognize that representation alone is insufficient; prioritize the inclusion of women with feminist values in leadership positions. - 4.
 Promoting inclusive electoral systems by encouraging political parties to demonstrate meaningful commitment to female representation and elevating this responsibility to voters who should demand female candidates from their parties. - 5.
-Reforming tax and fiscal systems to create fairer and more equitable policies that address gender inequalities and promote social justice. - 6.
-Promoting economies of care by developing economic frameworks that address structural inequalities and ensure equitable access to resources, opportunities, and benefits for women.
+Reforming tax and fiscal systems to create fairer and more equitable policies that address gender inequalities and promote social justice. - Promoting economies of care by developing economic frameworks that address structural inequalities and ensure equitable access to resources, opportunities, and benefits for women.
 This involves dismantling patriarchal and neocolonial structures that perpetuate gender-based discrimination.

 - Moving beyond a narrow focus on economic empowerment alone, which can be distracting.
 Emphasize social protection systems, investments in labor markets, and the creation of employment opportunities with robust social safety nets. - 8.
 Advocate for debt cancellation and restructuring that considers the social and gender impacts of debt repayment, ensuring that African nations can invest in health, education and social protection systems. - 9.
 African governments should form a unified front in international negotiations, demanding fairer terms in debt and financial agreements that prioritize the well-being of their citizens, particularly women and girls.
 By working together, African nations can leverage their collective power and resources to challenge the dominance of the Global North and create more equitable and sustainable economic relationships. - 10.
 Urge the adoption of policies that dismantle patriarchal and neocolonial structures, ensuring that economic decisions are made with the full participation of women and marginalized groups.
 This involves challenging the dominant economic paradigm that prioritizes profit over people and the planet and advocating for alternative models that prioritize social and environmental justice. - Support the establishment of robust regional institutions that can lead Africa's financial independence and ensure transparency, accountability and inclusiveness in all economic policies. - 12.
+African countries are not less powerful than developed ones; they have all the resources they need to continue to grow.
+The resources are with us, and Africa must be a rule maker in the global economy. - 13.
 African countries are not less powerful than developed nations; they possess the resources necessary for continued growth.
 Africa holds significant potential and must assert its role as a rule maker in the global economy.